Tips for troubleshooting Postfix Admin password validation

 I needed to add a very simple password of about four digits, but I got

 Huh???
-Did I set such a restriction in Postfix???
+Did I set such a restriction in Postfix????

-Maybe it's getting caught in Postfix Admin???
+if it's getting blocked by Postfix Admin???

 The configuration file is as follows